jasonjoh/dotnet-tutorial/README.md

             return Content(string.Format("ERROR retrieving token: {0}", ex.Message));
         }
     }

+### Getting the user's email address ###

+The values returned by `AcquireTokenByAuthorizationCodeAsync` don't just include the access token.
+It also contains in ID token.
+We can use this token to find out a few pieces of information about the logged on user.
+In this case, we want to get the user's email address.
+You'll see why we want this soon.

+**NOTE:** The prerelease version of ADAL v4 doesn't return the ID token directly, but it is accessible.
+The method included here is intended to work around this issue until ADAL is updated.

+Let's start by implementing `GetUserEmail`.

+#### `GetUserEmail` function in `./Controllers/HomeController.cs` ####

+	private string GetUserEmail(AuthenticationContext context, string clientId)
+	{
+	    // ADAL caches the ID token in its token cache by the client ID foreach (TokenCacheItem item in context.TokenCache.ReadItems())
+	    {
+	        if (item.Scope.Contains(clientId))
+	        {
+	            return GetEmailFromIdToken(item.Token);
+	        }
+	    }

+	    return string.Empty;
+	}

+This function loops through the ADAL token cache to find the ID token, then passes the token to a `GetEmailFromIdToken` function.
+Let's implement that.

+#### `GetEmailFromIdToken` function in in `./Controllers/HomeController.cs` ####

+	private string GetEmailFromIdToken(string token)
+	{
+	    // JWT is made of three parts, separated by a '.'
+	    // First part is the header
+	    // Second part is the token
+	    // Third part is the signature
+	    string[] tokenParts = token.Split('.');

+	    if (tokenParts.Length < 3)
+	    {
+	        // Invalid token, return empty
+	    }

+	    // Token content is in the second part, in urlsafe base64 string encodedToken = tokenParts[1];

+	    // Convert from urlsafe and add padding if needed int leftovers = encodedToken.Length % 4;
+	    if (leftovers == 2)
+	    {
+	        encodedToken += "==";
+	    }
+	    else if (leftovers == 3)
+	    {
+	        encodedToken += "=";
+	    }
+	    encodedToken = encodedToken.Replace('-', '+').Replace('_', '/');

+	    // Decode the string
+	    var base64EncodedBytes = System.Convert.FromBase64String(encodedToken);
+	    string decodedToken = System.Text.Encoding.UTF8.GetString(base64EncodedBytes);

+	    // Load the decoded JSON into a dynamic object dynamic jwt = Newtonsoft.Json.JsonConvert.DeserializeObject(decodedToken);

+	    // User's email is in the preferred_username field return jwt.preferred_username;
+	}

 Save your changes and restart the app.
 This time, after you sign in, you should see an access token displayed.
 Now that we can retrieve the access token, we're ready to call the Mail API.